First Decentralized Digital Currency

-Bitcoin halving, (sometimes ‘halvening’) refers to the halving of the reward for mining new blocks, with miners receiving 50% fewer bitcoins for verifying transactions.
+Bitcoin halving refers to the halving of the reward for mining new blocks, with miners receiving 50% fewer bitcoins for verifying transactions.
 Bitcoin halvings are scheduled to occur once every 210,000 blocks, roughly every four years, until the maximum supply of 21 million bitcoins has been generated by the network.
 The last Bitcoin halving was in May 2020.